-ApoA-I directly enhances cellular respiration by increasing mitochondrial fluxes in primary astrocytes.
-To determine whether HDL and apoA-I have a direct effect on cellular bioenergetics of primary astrocytes, we measured oxygen consumption rate using a Seahorse XF24 extracellular flux analyzer.
+apoA-I directly enhances cellular respiration by increasing mitochondrial fluxes in primary astrocytes

+To determine whether HDL and apoA-I have a direct effect on the cellular bioenergetics of primary astrocytes, we measured OCR using a Seahorse XF24 extracellular flux analyzer.
 For the analysis of the oxygen-consuming processes, we sequentially added inhibitors of the mitochondrial transport chain.
-Figure 3A depicts the time-lapse measurements of oxygen consumption rates (OCR) in absolute values, which can be divided into distinct modules of oxygen consumption, mitochondrial and cellular processes (Fig. 3B).
-Our analysis revealed that cellular respiration was increased significantly in primary astrocytes upon incubation with apoA-I relative to astrocytes incubated with BSA (Fig. 3A and C), implying enhanced mitochondrial activity in cells treated with apoA-I. To further dissect whether this increase in cellular respiration is due to increases in mitochondrial and/or non-mitochondrial respiration, we used rotenone (complex I inhibitor) and antimycin A (complex III inhibitor) at the end of the experiment to completely inhibit mitochondrial fluxes (Fig. 3B).
-As depicted in Figure 3A and 3C, basal mitochondrial respiration was increased in astrocytes treated with apoA-I compared to BSA-treated cells, suggesting that apoA-I induces a higher ATP turnover and demand.
-Using the ATP synthase inhibitor oligomycin, we determined that both ATP-linked respiration and proton leak are higher in apoA-I treated cells relative to cells treated with BSA (Fig. 3D).
-Using the protonophore FCCP for the induction of maximal substrate oxidation we further determined that the maximal ATP output which is controlled by substrate oxidation capacity is not significantly increased in apoA-I-treated astrocytes compared to BSA-treated cells (Fig. 3E).
+Figure 3A depicts the time-lapse measurements of OCRs in absolute values, which can be divided into distinct modules of oxygen consumption and mitochondrial and cellular processes (Fig. 3B).
+Our analysis revealed that cellular respiration was increased significantly in primary astrocytes upon incubation with apoA-I relative to astrocytes incubated with BSA (Fig. 3A, C), implying enhanced mitochondrial activity in cells treated with apoA-I. To further dissect whether this increase in cellular respiration is due to increases in mitochondrial and/or nonmitochondrial respiration, we used rotenone (complex I inhibitor) and antimycin A (complex III inhibitor) at the end of the experiment to completely inhibit mitochondrial fluxes (Fig. 3B).
+As depicted in Fig. 3A and C, basal mitochondrial respiration was increased in astrocytes treated with apoA-I compared with BSA-treated cells, suggesting that apoA-I induces a higher ATP turnover and demand.
+Using the ATP synthase inhibitor, oligomycin, we determined that both ATP-linked respiration and proton leak are higher in apoA-I-treated cells relative to cells treated with BSA (Fig. 3D).
+Using the protonophore, FCCP, for the induction of maximal substrate oxidation, we further determined that the maximal ATP output, which is controlled by substrate oxidation capacity, is not significantly increased in apoA-I-treated astrocytes compared with BSA-treated cells (Fig. 3E).
 Our analysis of spare respiratory capacity determined by subtracting basal respiration from FCCP-induced respiration also revealed no differences between the cells treated with apoA-I or BSA (Fig. 3E).
-Mitochondrial efficiency, also termed coupling efficiency, was similar between astrocytes treated with apoA-I and with BSA.
+Mitochondrial efficiency, also termed coupling efficiency, was similar between astrocytes treated with apoA-I and BSA.
 Taken together, the higher cellular respiration of astrocytes treated with apoA-I can be attributed to apoA-I-enhanced mitochondrial respiration.